ghoshahana/Udacity_Project4/README.md

 ## Results<a name="results"></a>

-The results insights could be found at post .
+The results insights could be found at [post](https://medium.com/@ghoshahana99/a-descriptive-analysis-of-tmdb-dataset-d9e7e691cab5).
 Please click the link to get a summary of my work.

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

-You can find the Licensing for the data in the Kaggle link available her here.
-Thank the Udacity Data Science Nano-Degree Program for giving me this opportunity to do the project.
+ Thank you, the Udacity Data Science Nano-Degree Program for giving me this opportunity to do the project.